open-socialism/open-socialism-site/open-socialism/arguments/people-will-be-incentivized-to-work.md

 ---
-title: People Don’t Need Great Financial Reward To Strive
+title: People Don't Need Great Financial Reward To Strive
 description: Capitalism level rewards (becoming a billionaire) are not necessary to motivate humans.
 ---